-As we continue to see a decrease in the numbers of COVID-19 cases in our community, effective Tuesday, September 22, 2020, we are revising our Temporary Visitor Policy to allow visitors in certain areas.
-We will continue to monitor the situation and make future updates as necessary.
+As we continue to see a decrease in the number of COVID-19 cases in our community, effective Monday, March 22, 2021, at 12:01 am, we are revising our Temporary Visitor Policy.

-- Inpatient Units – One visitor per patient is permitted with the following exceptions:
+- Inpatient Units: 1 visitor per patient with the following exceptions: